mcci-catena/bootloader/README.md

 ### License

-The bootloader and top-level wrappers are released under the [MIT license](./LICENSE).
+The bootloader and top-level wrappers are released under the terms of the attached [license](./LICENSE).
 Commercial licenses and commercial support are available from MCCI Corporation.
 The TweetNaCl and NaCl code is all public domain (including MCCI contributions in those directories).
-The collective work is MIT licensed.

 ### Support Open Source Hardware and Software